Todd-Owen-Mpeli/Kandy-s-Launderette-Website/README.md

 3. Re-building the entire website with React and Node.js

 # Deployment
-Deployed with GitHub pages.
-(Near Future)
+Deployed with GitHub pages here: https://todd-owen-mpeli.github.io/Kandy-s-Launderette-Website/